Frank H. Marks Intellectual Property Fellowship

 Request Accommodations

 If you are a qualified individual with a disability or a disabled veteran, you may request a reasonable accommodation if you are unable or limited in your ability to access job openings or to apply for a job on this site as a result of your disability.
-You can request reasonable accommodations by contacting the Equal Employment Office and Employee Relations) by email at [email protected], by phone at 202.994.9656, or by fax at 202.994.9658.
+You can request reasonable accommodations by contacting The Equal Employment Office and Employee Relations) by email at eeoatgwu [dot] edu (eeo[at]gwu[dot]edu), by phone at 202.994.9656, or by fax at 202.994.9658.

 EEO Statement

-The University and the Law School have a strong commitment to achieving diversity among faculty and staff.
-We are particularly interested in receiving applications from members of underrepresented groups and strongly encourage women, persons of color, and LGBTQ candidates to apply for these positions.
-The University is an Equal Employment Opportunity/Affirmative Action employer that does not unlawfully discriminate in any of its programs or activities on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity or expression, or on any other basis prohibited by applicable law.
+The University is an Equal Employment Opportunity employer that does not unlawfully discriminate in any of its programs or activities on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity or expression, or on any other basis prohibited by applicable law.

 Current Marks Fellow